 OCTAVO Paperback Edition (2019):

 Format: 5.25 x 8.5 inches.
 208 pages.
 German Binding.
-Velvet Matte (Scuff Free) finish, and Bronze Foil Stamp on cover and backcover.
-Thoroughly illustrated throughout by Chris Undirheimar (Blood & Fire Ritual Art), Ornamental page (1) in full color printed on glossy paper, Fine typography, printed on Rolland Opaque Natural 160M quality paper.
+Velvet Matte (Scuff Free) finish on cover and backcover.
+B&W Interior.
+Thoroughly illustrated throughout by Blood & Fire Ritual Art, Fine typography, printed on Rolland Opaque Natural 160M quality paper.